 My website URL is: [Your Website URL].
 I have been collecting the email addresses of people through subscriptions.
 Those email addresses are authentic and verified.
 For a long time, I have been using other email service providers.
 But now, I would like to use Amazon SES.

 In order to send emails through Amazon SES, I will use an email sending application named FluentCRM (https://fluentcrm.com/).
-This application can effectively handle bounce, complaint, and unsubscriptions.
+This application can effectively handle bounce, complaints, and unsubscriptions.

 I hope you will approve my request for Amazon SES production access in the region mentioned above.